Frequently Asked Questions

 What equipment do I need to obtain for my cheerleader before the first day of practice?

-You will need to attend a cheerleading fitting to order cheer shoes, spankies, crop top, hair bow, wind suit and rain poncho.
-There is an optional fundraiser that most cheerleaders participate in to help defer costs.
-The participant receives a percentage of whatever they sell in that fundraiser towards the costs of their required cheer apparel.
-The cost for the extra cheerleading apparel is around $125.
-Most items can be re-used annually as long as they still fit and are safe.
+You will need to attend a cheerleading fitting to order cheer apparel (requirements vary from year to year).
+There is an optional fundraiser which cheerleaders may participate to help defer costs.
+Many items can be re-used annually as long as they still fit and are safe.
 Cheerleading fittings dates and places TBA.
-Please check the website home page.
+Please monitor the website home page.

 What equipment does Lancaster provide for my cheerleader?